paulcostanza/client-learning-protocol/README.md

 # Currently working on...

+## Main To Dos

+- Rearrange files and place related topics into ONE folder.
+The way everything is spread out right now is confusing

+- do I still need these bootstrap files?
+I do not thing so, try deleting some and playing around with it.
+Check if you have any dependencies

-## Quiz
+## Quiz To Dos

+- let's start adding real quizzes that I want to use - Networing!
+Rewriting from flashcards to quiz
-Layout quiz cards.
+- Layout quiz cards.
 React, C#, JavaScript, etc...
-User clicks on card and then takes quiz
+- User clicks on card and then takes quiz

 Eventually add:
-- tags to questions
+- tags to questions (chips with material ui)